Jeshan7/ConversationApp/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Conversation App

+This app showcase the coversations between a bot and a customer.

+This app helps in recording the text as well as audio <br> conversation between the bot and the customer.

+App can store both audio as well as the text input of the conversation and can be downloaded afterwards.

+The UI Interface is divided into two parts <br>
+One section contains the snippets of all the conversation between a bot and a customer and the second one contains the panel which contains few featuers like adding a new snippet etc.

+To install this app simply run the following command in the terminal <br>

+### `npm install`

+### `npm start`

+## Panel features

+Panel contains four buttons for the follwing functionalities<br>

+- Adding a new snippet. <br>

+- Combining the audio of all the snippets. <br>

+- Listening the stitched audio. <br>

+- Downloading the stitched audio along with the json file <br>
+  of the conversation between the bot and the customer.

+## Instruction to use the app

+- Add a snippet by clicking on the add button in the app's panel

+- Fill the input field of bot and record the audio and repeat the same step for the customer.

+- Add more snippets by the following the same process.

+- The audio file can be stitched together by clicking on the merged button in the pannel.

+- Stiched audio can be listen by clicking on the listen button in the pannel and can be doenled by clicking on thedownload button in panel.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).